Zaphodious/dotfiles/README.md

 it will check to make sure it doesn't exist first.
 The script uses the nix package manager to get coverage on both Linux and Mac.

+If called with flag -b, it will run commands to fix a borked Pop!
+Shop (and presumably other borked apt-related things).
+Otherwise just apt updates and upgrades.

 Note that nix will install in single-user mode under WSL, and multi-user mode elsewhere.